Volvo Car Group sales rise in Aug as U.S. offsets slowing China

 Concerns over slowing growth and share price turmoil have clouded the outlook for China in recent months and hit car sales.

-The Sweden-based company, owned by China's Zhejiang Geely Holding Group Co.
-GEELY.UL, sold 30,195 cars in the month, with sales down 10 percent in China, the second straight month of double-digit declines in the world's biggest car market.
+The Sweden-based company, owned by China's Zhejiang Geely Holding Group Co., sold 30,195 cars in the month, with sales down 10 percent in China, the second straight month of double-digit declines in the world's biggest car market.

 "The decline in China reflects the general slowdown in the Chinese economy which has affected the overall car market," Volvo said in a statement.